arduino/arduino-pro-content/content/tutorials/portenta-h7/por-openmv-fd/content.md

 # Face Detection with Portenta and OpenMV
-In this tutorial you will ...
+In this tutorial you will build a micropython application through openMV that uses the Portenta Vision Shield to    detect faces.

 ## What You Will Learn
 - How to use the OpenMV IDE to run MicroPython on Portenta,